Find Out what's new with Rolling Doors and Security Grilles - Welcome to Cornell's Blog!

 The stronger gauge steel and smaller interlocking slat sections that make up the door curtain of an overhead coiling door naturally help make it much more durable.
 By utilizing enclosed parts, all moving pieces are well maintained and protected from outside damage.
 Physical damage by trucks, forklifts or any number of human or mechanical means is always possible in any type of door.
 However, overhead rolling doors have the option to be serviced on the spot, eliminating the wait for parts to be ordered or delivered.

 Advancements in doors themselves have provided safer garage door solutions.
 High-performance rolling doors offer high-performance solutions.
 Many accidents happen due to

 impatience waiting for a door to open or close.
 A higher performance door brings faster speeds to support increased traffic flow – minimizing the frustration of waiting for a door

 to slowly open or close.

 Keeping all the moving parts in good working condition can prevent safety issues due to part failure.
-Overhead rolling doors keep most parts stored in a coil above the door, while a high performance coiling door utilizing a springless design.
-With the springless design, not only are there less parts to wear out, but built in inertia safety brakes keep the high performance service door from dropping while providing the additional advantage of easily fitting into smaller spaces.
+Overhead rolling doors keep most parts stored in a coil above the door, while a high-performance coiling door utilizing a springless design.
+With the springless design, not only are there fewer parts to wear out but built in inertia safety brakes keep the high-performance service door from dropping while providing the additional advantage of easily fitting into smaller spaces.

 Anytime damage is done to an overhead garage door, an inspection should be conducted to ensure all parts are working correctly.
 Do not take chances with a faulty door.
 Safety inspections and regular maintenance should occur to keep all service doors operating in top efficiency.
 All major commercial garage door dealers have scheduled inspection schedules, finding an issue before anyone gets hurt or anything gets damaged is always safer than after the fact.